Aantrreksh/sql-query/sqlref/sql_reference.md

 - [fullselect](#fullselect)
 - [relationPrimary](#relationPrimary)

-### Lateral Views
+### Lateral views
 {: #chapterLateralViews}

 A lateral view is a component of a *simpleselect*.
-Lateral views allow you to build *virtual tables* at query execution time by using *table-generating functions*.
+With lateral views, you can build *virtual tables* at query execution time by using *table-generating functions*.
 Examples of table-generating functions are `explode()`, `posexplode()`, and `posexplode_outer()`.
 The explode()-style functions take an array or map as input and return a row for each element in the array.
 For more information, see [SQL functions](/docs/sql-query?topic=sql-query-sqlfunctions#sqlfunctions).

 ### lateralView